Sangeeta Boochra: History and description

-Sangeeta was born at Sujangarh, from where later she shifted with her family to Guwahati.
+Sangeeta was born in Sujangarh and later moved to Guwahati with her family.
 She married Sudeep Boochra, who is a gem exporter and presently the director of Bullion association limited.
-From 2016, She is working as the managing director of both Silverr Centre and her eponymous fashion brand Sangeeta Boochra.
-Currently her son Abhineet Boochra serves as the one of the directors and the spoke person of the brand.
-The label presently has 45 stores pan India with three manufacturing units and design studios.
+Since 2016, She is working as the managing director of both Silverr Centre and her eponymous fashion brand Sangeeta Boochra.
+Currently, her son Abhineet Boochra serves as one of the directors and the spokesperson of the brand.
+The label presently has 45 stores across India, with three manufacturing units and design studios.

-The jewelries of Sangeeta Boochra are found to be worn and endorsed by several Hollywood and Bollywood actresses and celebrities.
+The jewelry of Sangeeta Boochra are found to be worn and endorsed by several Hollywood and Bollywood actresses and celebrities.
 The jewelry label made appearances in Bollywood movies like Luka Chuppi, Veere Di Wedding, The Zoya Factor etc. The label first appeared at Lakme Fashion Week in 2011.